-Our board of directors currently consists of nine directors.
-Under the director designation agreement dated as of February 13, 2007, each of our founding members - AMC, Cinemark and Regal - are permitted to appoint or designate up to two persons for nomination to election on our board of directors under the terms set forth in the agreement, one of whom must qualify as "independent" as required by the rules promulgated by the SEC under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and by the Nasdaq Stock Market ("Nasdaq").
+Our Board of Directors currently consists of nine directors.
+Under the director designation agreement dated as of February 13, 2007 (the "Director Designation Agreement"), each of our founding members - AMC, Cinemark and Regal - are permitted to appoint or designate up to two persons for nomination to election on our Board of Directors under the terms set forth in the Director Designation Agreement, one of whom must qualify as "independent" as required by the rules promulgated by the SEC under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and by the Nasdaq Stock Market ("Nasdaq").
 See "Certain Relationships and Related Party Transactions - Director Designation Agreement."
-The designees pursuant to this agreement for Cinemark are Thomas F. Lesinski and Lee Roy Mitchell and for Regal are Mark B. Segall and Renana Teperberg.
-In December 2016, AMC agreed to a proposed final judgment in a lawsuit brought by the U.S. Department of Justice in connection with AMC's acquisition of Carmike Cinemas, Inc. Among other conditions, AMC was required to relinquish its governance rights in NCM LLC, including its seats on the NCM, Inc. board of directors as well as its rights to nominate any person to serve on the NCM, Inc. board of directors.
-AMC's non-independent designee to the board of directors resigned in December 2016.
-AMC's independent designee was Paula Williams Madison and she remained on the board.
-AMC was also required to divest the majority of its equity interests in NCM LLC, so that by June 20, 2019 it will own no more than 4.99% of NCM LLC's outstanding membership units.
+The designees pursuant to the Director Designation Agreement for Cinemark are Thomas F. Lesinski and Lee Roy Mitchell and for Regal are Mark B. Segall and Renana Teperberg.
+On March 7, 2017, the U.S. Department of Justice entered into a final judgment requiring AMC to take certain actions to enable it to complete its acquisition of Carmike Cinemas, Inc. (the "Final Judgment").
+As part of the Final Judgment, among other conditions, AMC was required to relinquish its governance rights in NCM LLC, including its seats on the NCM, Inc. Board of Directors as well as its rights to nominate any person to serve on the NCM, Inc. Board of Directors.
+AMC's non-independent designee to our Board of Directors resigned in December 2016.
+AMC's independent designee was Paula Williams Madison, who remains on the Board with a term expiring at the Annual Meeting.
+Ms. Madison has agreed to resign as a director upon the appointment of Andrew P. Glaze as a director, as described below.
+AMC is also required to divest the majority of its equity interests in NCM LLC, so that by June 20, 2019 it will own no more than 4.99% of the outstanding equity interests of the Company and NCM LLC.

-Our amended and restated certificate of incorporation provides that directors are divided, as evenly as possible, into three classes, designated as Class I, Class II and Class III and that the number of total directors shall not be more than ten.
-The number of director positions is nine.
+Our Charter provides that directors are divided, as evenly as possible, into three classes, designated as Class I, Class II and Class III and that the number of total directors will not be more than ten.
+The number of current director positions is nine.
 The members of each class serve for staggered three-year terms.
-In 2018, the Class II directors are up for re-election.
+In 2018, four Class II directors are up for re-election.